venkatarun95/genericCC/README.md

 `sudo sysctl -w net.ipv4.ip_forward=1`

-Start two nested mahimahi shells emulating a 12Mbps link with a 100ms delay as follows:
+Start two nested mahimahi shells emulating a 12Mbps link with a 100ms delay as follows (assuming you have the relevant trace file, for 12Mbps, it is just a text file containing the single ascii character '1'):

-`mm-delay 50 mm-link ~/traces/trace-12Mbps ~/traces/trace-12Mbps`
+`mm-delay 50 mm-link trace-12Mbps trace-12Mbps`

 Find the ip addresses inside and outside the mahimahi shell by running `ifconfig` inside and outside the shell resp.
 Inside the shell look for an 'ingress' interface and outside the shell, look for a 'delay-*' interface.
 For instance they could be '100.64.0.1' and '100.64.0.4' resp.
 Run `./receiver` outside the mahimahi shells.
-Run the following command inside the shells to start a sender that uses Copa and repeatedly switches on and off with on/off times exponentially distributed with a mean of 5s.
+Run the following command inside the shells to start a sender that uses Adaptive Copa that bounds end-to-end delay to 110ms.
+It will transmit in 10s bunches.
 You can run several such sender processes in parallel, but running more than n-1 senders (where n is the number of available cores) is not recommended, especially for protocols that could be potentially pacing sensitive such as Remy.

 `export MIN_RTT=10000`

-`./sender serverip=100.64.0.1 sourceip=100.64.0.4 cctype=markovian`
+`./sender serverip=100.64.0.1 sourceip=100.64.0.4 cctype=markovian delta_conf=bounded_delay_end:110 onduration=10000 offduration=100 traffic_params=deterministic`